 Vault Health Reports

-Vault Health Reports can be used to evaluate the security of your Bitwarden Personal or Organization Vault.
+Vault health reports can be used to evaluate the security of your Bitwarden individual or organization vault.

-Complete the following steps to view any Vault Health Report for your Personal Vault:
+Complete the following steps to run any vault health report for your individual vault:

-Complete the following steps to view any Vault Health Reports for your Organization Vault:
+Complete the following steps to run any vault health report for your organization vault:

-- Select a reports from the Reports section of the left menu.
+Select a report from the Reports section of the left menu.

 Once identified, you should create a new password for offending accounts or services.

-Why use the first 5 digits of password hashes?
+Why use the first five digits of password hashes?

 Once identified, you should create a unique password for offending accounts or services.

-The Weak Passwords Report identifies weak passwords that can easily be guessed by hackers and automated tools that are used to crack passwords.
-The Bitwarden Password Generator can help you create stronger passwords.
+The Weak Passwords report identifies weak passwords that can easily be guessed by hackers and automated tools that are used to crack passwords, sorted by severity of the weakness.
+This report uses zxcvbn for password strength analysis.

-Once identified, you should use Bitwarden’s Password Generator to create a strong password for offending accounts or services.
+Once identified, you should use the Bitwarden password generator to create a strong password for offending accounts or services.

 http://) schemes in URIs.
 It's much safer to use